Severson-Group/AMDS/Mainboard/Firmware/README.md

-# Motherboard Firmware
+# Mainboard Firmware

-The "motherboard" is part of the SensorCard platform.
+The "mainboard" is part of the SensorCard platform.
 It can hold up to eight daughter cards, each of which contain a SPI ADC device.
-These ADCs are then sampled by the motherboard's MCU.
+These ADCs are then sampled by the mainboard's MCU.
 The ADC samples are transmitted back to the AMDC so control algorithms can make use of the extra analog inputs.
 Several daughter card designs exist:

 1. Current sense
 2. High Voltage sense (for bus voltage levels)
 3. Low Voltage sense (for +/- 10V levels)

-This folder houses all the files needed to build the firmware which runs on the MCU on the motherboard PCB.
+This folder houses all the files needed to build the firmware which runs on the MCU on the mainboard PCB.

 ## Required Tools

-To easily build this firmware and load it onto a motherboard, please install the following software on your host PC:
+To easily build this firmware and load it onto a mainboard, please install the following software on your host PC:

 - [STM32CubeIDE](https://www.st.com/en/development-tools/stm32cubeide.html) -- the latest version is fine.